WhelanLabs/threeXPlusOne/README.md

 The program currently has a hardcoded batch size. as candidates get big, this may prove to be a problem.
 Adding logic to adjust the batch size to stay within memory constraints could be done.
 (At present, the program runs fine within a 4GB XMX setting.)

+## Afterwards

+There are several better sieves out there.
+I'm not entirely sure how they are able to filter additional numbers.
+For reference, the following one filters more than my program: https://github.com/xbarin02/collatz-sieve